Block-Tschain/ig-projekt-1-Tschaein/README.md

 ## Installation

-If you have installed Git feel free to <a href="git-installed">skip</a> this next part, else please use the following link to download our Sourcecode from Github
+If you have installed Git feel free to skip this next part and go to "Git Installed", else please use the following link to download our Sourcecode from Github
 	- https://github.com/Block-Tschain/ig-projekt-1-Tschaein/archive/refs/heads/main.zip

 Navigate to the downloaded file and unpack it